 • Top 11 Best Electric Guitar String Brands On The Market

 • Top 8 Best Acoustic Guitar Pickup Brands On The Market

 • Top 8 Best Bass Guitar Pickup Brands On The Market

 Dunlop is the creator of the beloved Cry Baby wah pedal (and the owner of the aforementioned MXR brand).

 Jim Dunlop has been a well-known brand for guitar picks, strings, accessories, electronics and, of course, pedals for some time now.
-And for good reason.
+And for good reasons.

 There are several brands of pedals within the Dunlop umbrella.
 We've discussed the largest subsidiary, being MXR, as its own brand.
 Here we'll focus on Cry Baby, Way Huge, Authentic Hendrix and Dunlop Electronics pedals.

-Each of these brands have excellent pedals.
-Dunlop’s catalog runs from the famous Cry Baby wahs and Jimi Hendrix Fuzz pedals to the well-respected “boutique-style” Way Huge pedals.
+Each of these brands has excellent pedals.
+Dunlop's catalogue runs from the famous Cry Baby wahs and Jimi Hendrix Fuzz pedals to the well-respected “boutique-style” Way Huge pedals.

 Whether you're looking for a classic or a solid pedal to add to your rig, be sure to check out Dunlop's full product lines!